 Hi, I’m Murray Lundberg, a retired motorcoach driver/guide and cruise consultant who continues to travel extensively as a cruise ship speaker, writer and photographer.
-With my wife, Cathy, 2 dogs and a cat, I live on forested acreage at the edge of Whitehorse, the capital of Canada’s Yukon Territory.
-Monty, a Seppala Siberian Sleddog, and Bella, a Sheltie cross, are our companions for all of our RV adventures and most of my solo hiking expeditions into the backcountry (Monty has his own Web page at “Everything Husky!“).
+With my wife, Cathy, 2 dogs and a cat, I live on forested acreage at the edge of Whitehorse, the capital of Canada’s Yukon.
+Two rescue dogs, Bella, a Sheltie/husky cross, and Tucker, an adorable little black mutt of some sort, are our companions for all of our RV adventures and most of my solo hiking expeditions into the backcountry.

 I’ve been active in nature and heritage conservation efforts since the late 1970s.
 In 1985 I visited the Yukon and Alaska, flying my own small plane, and fell in love with the country – five years later, I moved to Whitehorse.
 I’ve travelled extensively, conducted educational tours throughout the Yukon, Alaska and the western Northwest Territories, and have been an occasional speaker on cruise ships in both Alaska and the Caribbean since 2005.
 I’ve written a local mining history, Fractured Veins & Broken Dreams, a smaller book about the Alaska Highway, and a guide to South Klondike Highway.
 I have also edited several Northern titles including “Mackenzie Breakup” and “The Life and Times of Digger Cook”.